Te Hoho Rock, photographed through the Cathedral Archway at Cathedral Cove.

 ⛱️ Kāwhia Hot Water Beach / Ocean Beach

-This quieter alternative to the more famous Hot Water Beach on the Coromandel Peninsula is quite a unique place to visit, with its black sand, epic sunsets, views over the Tasman Sea, and most importantly, the hot water that will fill any little pool you can manage to dig two hours either side of low tide.
+Camping: Campers can stay at nearby Kāwhia Campground on the harbour side of the peninsula.
+Go, Because: This quieter alternative to the more famous Hot Water Beach on the Coromandel Peninsula is quite a unique place to visit, with its black sand, epic sunsets, views over the Tasman Sea, and most importantly, the hot water that will fill any little pool you can manage to dig two hours either side of low tide.
 The one on the Coromandel Peninsula is much more famous and can get crowded – why not head west instead, and try this one out?
-Bring a spade and a beverage, and go within two hours of low tide.
-Another name for this spot are the Te Puia Springs; they’re one and the same.

 A high angle of Ngarunui Beach and all the surfers in the breaks as little dots, below.